Call now for 24/7 services. 100% confidential. Insurance accepted.

 Many parents do not realize how early underage drinking really starts.
 Parents usually start to worry about their son or daughter drinking alcohol, once the teen reaches 15 or 16 years of age.
 However, underage drinking will sometimes begin earlier, even in the preteen years.
-You should begin encouraging your teen to avoid alcohol by talking to him or her about the risks and effects of underage drinking and the importance of making good decisions by avoiding uncomfortable situations involving alcohol all together.
+You should begin encouraging your teen to avoid alcohol by talking to him or her about the risks and effects of underage drinking and the importance of making good decisions by avoiding uncomfortable situations involving alcohol altogether.

 Your teen should also know if there is a history of alcoholism in your family.
-Many young adults could possibly be saved from ever having an addiction to alcohol, by knowing at an early age, that alcohol may not be something they can handle, even in small amounts, because of a genetic risk in their family.
+Many young adults could be saved from ever having an addiction to alcohol, by knowing at an early age, that alcohol may not be something they can handle, even in small amounts, because of genetic risk in their family.

 Underage drinking attracts many adolescents and teenagers.
 The physical changes that puberty puts on their bodies can make them feel very self-conscious, which in turn makes them susceptible to wanting to experiment with alcohol, just to fit into certain groups or cliques.
 Challenging situations, such as the transition from junior high to high school, peer pressure from new friends, dealing with their parent’s divorce, or moving can also tempt your teen to drink alcohol.
 Other risk factors for a teen to begin to drink are, but are not limited to; their parents drink alcohol, there is a history of abuse, mental health issues, their friends drink or use drugs.
 Your son or daughter may not realize that this decision to use alcohol to cope, could have very dangerous consequences.